reactjs/react.dev/src/content/reference/react/use-client.md

 In the module dependency tree of the example app, the `'use client'` directive in `InspirationGenerator.js` marks that module and all of its transitive dependencies as client modules.
 It creates a subtree of client modules with `InspirationGenerator.js` as the root.

-Irregardless if a module exports a component, like `inspirations.js`, if a module is part of that client subtree, then it will be evaluated on the client.

 In rendering, the framework will server-render the root component and continue through the [render tree](/learn/understanding-your-ui-as-a-tree#the-render-tree), opting-out of evaluating any code imported from client-marked code.

 The server-rendered portion of the render tree is then sent to the client.
 The client, with its client code downloaded, then completes rendering the rest of the tree.